EvanHahn/SnackWrap/README.md

     foo.coffee     coffee foo.coffee
     styles.less    lessc styles.less > styles.css

-Save it and then run OCC in the terminal:
+Save it and then run ACRAC in the terminal:

     $ acrac config.txt